Metacognition for SEND and Neurodivergent Students

 Effective metacognitive strategies for ADHD:

-Self-monitoring tools help ADHD students develop awareness of their attention and understanding.
+Self-monitoring tools help ADHD learners develop awareness of their attention and understanding.
 Simple strategies like the "5-minute check" (stop every 5 minutes and ask "Am I understanding this?
 Do I need to re-read?") can be significant when explicitly taught and practised.

 Physical movement breaks support metacognitive regulation.
-Brief movement between thinking steps can help ADHD students reset and refocus.
+Brief movement between thinking steps can help ADHD learners reset and refocus.
 For example, "plan at your desk, walk to get materials, work at the table, return to desk to check".

 Timers and visual time supports make abstract time concepts concrete.
-ADHD students often struggle with time estimation, a key component of metacognitive planning.
+ADHD learners often struggle with time estimation, a key component of metacognitive planning.
 Visual timers that show time passing help develop more accurate metacognitive awareness of pacing.

-Breaking tasks into smaller chunks with frequent check-ins prevents the overwhelm that occurs when ADHD students face lengthy assignments.
+Breaking tasks into smaller chunks with frequent check-ins prevents the overwhelm that occurs when ADHD learners face lengthy assignments.
 Metacognitive prompts at each check-in ("What have I accomplished?
 What's next?
 Do I need help?") build self-regulation skills.

 Dyslexia affects around 10% of people, impacting reading and spelling.
 It goes beyond literacy skills to affect how learners think about their learning.
 Researchers such as Swanson (1992) and Borkowski (1996) found that metacognition is important.
 Flavell (1979) explored thinking during reading and written tasks.